grafana/mimir/docs/configuration/config-file-reference.md

 # when using downstream URL.
 # CLI flag: -frontend.max-queriers-per-tenant
 [max_queriers_per_tenant: <int> | default = 0]

+# The amount of shards to use when doing parallelisation via query sharding by
+# tenant.
+0 to disable query sharding for tenant.
+# CLI flag: -frontend.query-sharding-total-shards
+[query_sharding_total_shards: <int> | default = 16]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed.